haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Once you have raged the number of times shown for your barbarian level in the Rages column of the Barbarian table, you must finish a long rest before you can rage again.
 Unarmored Defense
 While you are not wearing any armor, your Armor Class equals 10 + your Dexterity modifier + your Constitution modifier.
 You can use a shield and still gain this benefit.
-    Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 8

 +5 Brutal Critical 5 +3 (2 dice)
  +2 Rage, 2 +2 Unarmored
 Defense